zane-codes9/Heat-Wave-Model/README.md

 # Heat-Wave-Collapse

-Update: this work was presented on research day in my first M.Sc. year.
-While it won me an award, it was preliminar, by no means rigorous— very fun exercise nonetheless!
+Update: this work was presented on research day in my first M.Sc. year and won me an award.
+It was preliminary (by no means rigorous) and was a very fun introduction to differential equations!

 ---